This is the top of this pageSite menu here

 [About street lights]

-In the explanation of this year's city's project, it was mentioned that "street lights will be replaced with LEDs," but old mercury lamps have pollution problems.
+In the explanation of this year's city project, there was a mention of ``changing street lights to LED'', but old mercury lamps have problems with pollution.
 How many mercury lamps are there?

 ・Based on the lessons learned from the Great East Japan Earthquake, the city immediately replaced all security lights (lights attached halfway up telephone poles) with LED lights immediately after the disaster.
 After that, almost all the park lights were replaced with LED lights.
 What remained were street lights, which come in many different types and are expensive.